|

 About the presenter

-- Dr Geoffrey Stewart Morrison is Associate Professor and Director of the Forensic Data Science Laboratory at Aston University.
-His past appointments include Simons Foundation Visiting Fellow, Probability and Statistics in Forensic Science Programme, Isaac Newton Institute for Mathematical Sciences; Scientific Counsel, Office of Legal Affairs, INTERPOL; and Director, Forensic Voice Comparison Laboratory, School of Electrical Engineering & Telecommunications, University of New South Wales.
-He is author of more than 65 refereed and invited publications in forensic science.
-He is Chair of the British Standards Institution (BSI) Forensic Science committee and a member of the International Organization for Standardization (ISO) Forensic Science committee.
+- Prof Geoffrey Stewart Morrison is Director of the Forensic Data Science Laboratory at Aston University.
+His past appointments include Scientific Counsel, Office of Legal Affairs, INTERPOL.
+He is author of 100 refereed and invited publications.
+In a citation-based ranking, he is ranked in the top 0.35% of scientists in Legal & Forensic Medicine.
+He is Associate Editor, focusing on forensic inference and statistics, for the peer-reviewed journal Science & Justice.
+2019–2025, he was Chair of the British Standards Institutionʼs Forensic Science Committee and was an active contributor to the development of the new international standard for forensic science, ISO 21043.
 More information about his work can be found at: http://geoff-morrison.net/

 Dates (for on campus delivery)